PreciselyData/SpatialAnalytics/docs/getting-started/gcp-gke/prepare-repository-database.md

 ## Prepare database for repository

-A Database (PostgreSQL or MSSQL Server) instance is used to persistent repository content.
-If you have an external instance available, just collect the connection string and credentials for further use.
-You can also follow the steps below to install a postgres database to the GKE cluster.
-For the performance reason, keep the database instance as close to the cluster as possible.
+A MongoDB replica set is used to persistent repository content.
+You can follow the steps below to install one to the GKE cluster.
+It is a single node replica set, can only be used to experiment features.
+Please follow the MongoDB document to install a product-ready replica set for prodcution deployment.

 ### Setup helm repository